 Hello!

-Before that I received a BSc in Computer Science from the University of Southampton, where I was supervised by Dr Julian Rathke.
-As an intern, I worked in Software and Large Scale Systems Group in ARM Research in Cambridge, as well as in Goldman Sachs in London.
+I hold a BSc in Computer Science from the University of Southampton, where I was supervised by Julian Rathke.
+I have also undertaken internships with the Software and Large Scale Systems Group at ARM Research in Cambridge, and at Goldman Sachs in London.

 News